 Impact of DA2GC AS (TR 101 599) on Radiolocation systems

 The out-of-band emissions produced by an aircraft station described in TR 101 599 can be found in Figure 11.
 The maximum transmit power into the AS antenna is 28 dBm equivalent to 15 dBm/MHz (0 dB reference level).
 Thus the maximum OOB emission level into the antenna connector below 5850 MHz is -25 dBm/MHz.
 It was indicated by the proponent of TR 101 599 that levels as low as -70 dB relative to full carrier power can be achieved below 5850 MHz by using digital filtering techniques.
 This leads to maximum OOB emissions of -55 dBm/MHz below 5850 MHz.
-The value of -25 dBm/MHz has been used for the calculations.
+Both values have been used for the calculations.
 The antenna pattern of the AS can be found in Figure 10.
 The maximum antenna gain is around 17 dBi.
 The mainbeam is steered in direction to the DA2GC Ground station.